dkw-aau/qse/README.md

 We provide a JAR file to help user easily extract SHACL shapes given:

-1. the input knowledge graph is in '.nt' format and
+1. the input knowledge graph is in `.nt` format and
 2. the config file contains correct parameters.

 #### Set Config Params: